|Teaching method||Contact hours|

 SUST aims at students that are an active stakeholder in a sustainability transitions projects and bring their case project to the course.

-SUST is usually attended by: 1) students who participate in the same period in Academic Consultancy Training (ACT) projects that have received the label 'Sustainability Transitions-ACT' (S-ACT).
+SUST is attended by: 1) students who participate in the same period in Academic Consultancy Training (ACT) projects that have received the label 'Sustainability Transitions-ACT' (S-ACT).
 Those S-ACT students are encouraged to attend SUST if they wish to strengthen their understanding and capabilities for enabling sustainability transitions as part of their project.

 2) students that bring in their own personal real-life sustainability transition case project.